Chinese military denies role in reported U.S. hacking

 China and the United States regularly accuse each other of hacking attacks.

-State news agency Xinhua, citing a report from the National Computer Network Emergency Response Technical Team/Coordination Center of China, said that last year, 4,761 IP addresses in the United States controlled 5,580 Chinese websites through backdoor programs, allowing remote access to a computer.
+State news agency Xinhua, citing a report from the National Computer Network Emergency Response Technical Team/Coordination Centre of China, said that last year, 4,761 IP addresses in the United States controlled 5,580 Chinese websites through backdoor programmes, allowing remote access to a computer.

 It did not provide an on-year comparison.